servalproject/serval-dna/doc/Servald-Configuration.md

 packets are not acknowledged.

 The `packet_interval` option controls the maximum rate at which packets are tramsmitted on the interface.
-It sets the *average* delay, in milliseconds, between individual packets.
-Bursts of consecutive packets may be sent with no delay up to a built-in maximum burst length that depends on the packet interval.
+It sets the *average* delay in microseconds between individual packets.
+This delay is only applied after a 5 ms burst of consecutive packets with no delay.

 The `mdp_tick_ms` option controls the time interval in milliseconds between MDB broadcast announcements on the interface.
 If set to zero, it disables MDP